instantbird/blog.instantbird.org/content/articles/feedback-received.rst

 it.
 We definitely plan to release faster than we used to do before Instantbird 1.0.
 Our current target date for the next release is the end of September!

+.. _Combine your contacts that are the same person: {filename}/articles/better-contact-list.rst